maximiliancw/TinyBase/README.md

 ## Defining Functions

 Functions are regular Python callables registered with a decorator and exposed as HTTP endpoints and scheduled tasks.
+Each function should be in its own file within the `functions/` package directory.

-Example (`functions.py`):
+Example (`functions/add_numbers.py`):

 ```python
 from pydantic import BaseModel